Fuji Mountain Guides

 Where can I find a weather forecast?

-Take a look at our weather forecast page to view a 5 day weather forecast on Mt.
+Take a look at our weather forecast page to view a five-day weather forecast on Mt.
 Fuji.
 A forecast for 3,014 and 3,776 meters is available, courtesy of snowforecast.com.

 However, be aware that conditions on Mt.
 Fuji may change suddenly.
-Therefore at FMG we make it a priority to make sure our clients are prepared for cold weather, wind and rain.
+Therefore at FMG we make it a priority to ensure our clients are prepared for cold weather, wind, and rain.
 Check out our equipment lists for more information regarding proper wear on Mt.
 Fuji.

 When is a good time to join a Mt.
 Fuji tour?

-If you're looking to avoid the crowd's try climbing during the first three weeks of July or some time in September/October.
-Join our off season 2 day tour and you will find the trails as well as mountain hut to be almost completely deserted.
+If you're looking to avoid the crowds, try climbing during the first three weeks of July or sometime in September/October.
+Join our Off Season Two Day Tour and you will find the trails as well as mountain hut to be almost completely deserted.

-During Japanese school summer vacation, approximately July 20 thru the end of August, Mt.
+During Japanese school summer vacation, approximately July 20 through the end of August, Mt.
 Fuji takes on an extra amount of pedestrian traffic.
-Especially avoid weekend's and the 'Obon' period (the week of August 13) as most Japanese companies will give their workers vacation during this time.
+Especially avoid weekends and the 'Obon' period (the week of August 13) as most Japanese companies will give their workers vacation during this time.

 Are there trash cans available?

 At each mountain hut there are public restrooms.
 Toilets on Mt.
-Fuji cost ¥200-¥300 per use.
+Fuji cost ¥200-¥300 yen per use.
 Please have coins handy for whenever you need to use the facilities.
-The exception is on our off season two day tours.
-During this period, all but one mountain hut will be closed and toilet facilities on the mountain other then our lodging, will not be available.
+The exception is on our Off Season Two Day tours.
+During this period, all but one mountain hut will be closed and toilet facilities on the mountain other than our lodging will not be available.

 How much money should I bring?
 Are credit cards accepted?

-FMG tours include all transportation and lodging costs plus two hot meals (Dinner day 1/Breakfast day 2).
-Lunch is also provided on day 1 of the Off Season 2-day Mt.
-Fuji tour.
+FMG tours include all transportation and lodging costs plus two hot meals (dinner Day 1 and breakfast Day 2).
+Lunch is also provided on Day 1 of the Off Season Two Day Mt.
+Fuji Tour.

-On our In Season Tour, you will need to provide for yourself 2 lunches, as well as snacks for the climb.
-If you wish to buy this on the mountain, the average cost for lunch is around ¥1000.
-We recommend you buy snacks before hand as prices are extremely inflated once on Mt.
+On our In Season Tour, you will need to provide for yourself two lunches as well as snacks for the climb.
+If you wish to buy this on the mountain, the average cost for lunch is around ¥1,000.
+We recommend you buy snacks beforehand as prices are extremely inflated once on Mt.
 Fuji.

-Will we be able to get a walking stick branded along the way?
+Can I get my walking stick branded along the way?

 Do you offer pick up and drop off in the Mt.
 Fuji area?

 On our in season and off season two day tours, we offer the option of starting and ending our Mt.
-Fuji tours at Gotenba Station.
+Fuji tours at Gotemba Station.
 Depending on your tour, the pick up and drop off time will vary.
 For more information, including pictures of the pick up spot, visit our Gotemba Station pick up page.
-You can also see how a Gotemba pick up fits in with the itinerary by clicking on either the two day tour itinerary or off season tour itinerary.
+You can also see how a Gotemba pick up fits in with the itinerary by clicking on either the Two Day Tour itinerary or Off Season Tour itinerary.

 What is the fastest route to Kyoto from Mt.
 Fuji?

 The fastest route to Kyoto from Mt.
-Fuji, is via Gotenba train station.
-Gotenba train station is best accessed from the Subashiri, Fujinomiya and the Gotenba trails.
-From Gotenba, travel by train to Mishima station, from where the shinkansen departs for Kyoto.
-If descending the Yoshida trail to Subaru line 5th station, the best option is to travel to Shinjuku by highway bus and connect to the bullet train from Tokyo or Shinagawa station.
+Fuji is via Gotemba train station.
+Gotemba train station is best accessed from the Subashiri, Fujinomiya, and Gotemba trails.
+From Gotemba, travel by train to Mishima Station, from where the Shinkansen (bullet train) departs for Kyoto.
+If descending the Yoshida trail to Subaru line 5th station, the best option is to travel to Shinjuku by highway bus and connect to the Shinkansen from Tokyo or Shinagawa station.

 What is the tour cancellation policy?

-Read up on our full terms of agreement including our cancellation policy for the Two Day Mt.
-Fuji Tour and Off Season two day Mt.
+Read up on our full Terms and Conditions including our cancellation policy for the Two Day Mt.
+Fuji Tour and Off Season Two Day Mt.
 Fuji Tour.

 Do you provide guiding services during the off season?

-Yes we provide guiding during the month of September and October, all weather permitting.
-See our Off season 2 day Mt.
-Fuji tour for more information.
+Yes, we provide guiding during the months of September and October, all weather permitting.
+See our Off Season Two Day Mt.
+Fuji Tour for more information.

-The below frequently asked questions are in reference to questions regarding Mt.
-Fuji mountain huts
+Below are frequently asked questions regarding Mt.
+Fuji mountain huts.

 Does FMG assist in making mountain hut reservations?

-In cooperation with the Fujiyoshida City Hall FMG now takes online reservations for several mountain huts on the Yoshida an Subashiri trail.
-For more information on this, please visit our mountain hut reservations page.
-Please note, mountain hut reservations will start the beginning of April for each prospective season.
+In cooperation with the Fujiyoshida City Hall, FMG's partner Japan Mountain Huts now takes online reservations for several mountain huts on the Yoshida and Subashiri trails.
+For more information on this, visit the Japan Mountain Huts site.
+Please note, mountain hut reservations open at the beginning of April for each prospective season.

 Will I need a reservation to stay at a mountain hut?

-It is definitely recommended that you make a reservation at a mountain hut, if you intend to spend the night on Mt.
+It is definitely recommended that you make a reservation at a mountain hut if you intend to spend the night on Mt.
 Fuji.
-Price range is usually between ¥6,000-¥10,000 depending on whether your stay lies on a weekday or weekend, or if you choose to have dinner/breakfast included.
-Making a mountain hut reservation can sometimes be difficult, based on the language barrier, as well as a lack of information on mountain huts online.
-Mountain hut reservations can be made in English here.
+Prices range from ¥6,000-¥10,000 depending on whether your stay falls on a weekday or weekend and if you choose to include dinner and/or breakfast.
+Making a mountain hut reservation can be difficult due to the language barrier or lack of information about mountain huts online, which is why our partner Japan Mountain Huts offers an English reservation system for select huts here.

 Which trail is Fujisan Hotel located on?

-The Fujisan Hotel can be accessed by both the Yoshida and Subashiri trail's and is located at the 8th station, just under Tomoekan and one station below Goraiko-kan.
+Fujisan Hotel can be accessed by both the Yoshida and Subashiri trails and is located at the 8th station, just under Tomoekan and one station below Goraiko-kan.

 Are there certain rules/etiquette specific to Mt.
 Fuji mountain huts?

 Absolutely.
-Mountain huts on Fuji are a unique cultural experience but come with their own set of implied etiquette which foreigners can stomp all over unknowingly if they're not careful.
+Mountain huts on Fuji are a unique cultural experience but come with their own set of implied etiquette which foreigners can unwittingly stomp all over if they're not careful.

 Take the time to review the information on Mountain Hut Etiquette before you head out on your climb up Mt.
 Fuji.